 It works with scalars and arrays of all sorts including the ubiquitous

 import numpy as np from pytest import approx def test_mynums(): x = np.array([2.00000000001, 1.99999999999]) assert x == approx(2.)

 Whereas with Numpy, the last line would have been

-I find the Pytest syntax and appearance to be more readable.
+The Pytest syntax and appearance are more readable.

 NaN is an unrepresentable, undefined quantity as results from invalid computations like:

 NaN are also useful as sentinel values to indicate a problem with a computation for example.